-3.2.4 SOMO also engages in barter transactions for exports of petroleum and petroleum products.
-Barter transactions consist of exports of residual fuel oil for light fuel products and the export of crude oil for electricity from Syria.
+SOMO also engages in barter transactions for exports of petroleum and petroleum products.
+Barter transactions consist mainly of exports of residual fuel oil for light fuel products and the export of crude oil for electricity from Syria.
 The exports of residual fuel oil and crude oil, and the imports of light fuel products are recorded in the accounting records at SOMO.

-We found that the value of these barter transactions, as recorded by SOMO, for the period to 31 December 2003 was \$120,906,678.
-As these were non-cash transactions, no proceeds were deposited in the OPRA account or in the Compensation Fund, established in accordance with the UNSCR 687 and subsequent relevant resolutions.
+We found that the value of these barter transactions, as recorded by SOMO, for the period from 1 January 2004 to 28 June 2004 was \$209,881,292.
+As these were non-cash transactions, no proceeds were deposited in the OPRA account, or the DFI and the Compensation Fund.

-3.2.5 The CPA believes that an unknown quantity of petroleum and petroleum products was illegally exported from Iraq (smuggling), especially in the early months post-hostilities, by-passing the authorized processes of marketing, sales and cash collection.
-Despite the key internal controls put in place by the CPA and SOMO, as noted in section 1.2 above, the CPA believes that internal control systems over the Iraqi oil industry were insufficient to ensure that all petroleum and petroleum products were accounted for.
-The CPA is unable to reliably estimate the amounts of petroleum and petroleum products that were illegally exported for the period to 31 December 2003.
+The CPA believed that an unknown quantity of petroleum and petroleum products was illegally exported from Iraq (smuggling), by-passing the authorized processes of marketing, sales and cash collection.
+Despite the key internal controls put in place by the CPA and SOMO, as noted in section 1.2 above, the CPA also believed that internal control systems over the Iraqi oil industry were insufficient to ensure that all petroleum and petroleum products were accounted for in the absence of a metering system.
+The CPA was unable to reliably estimate the amounts of petroleum and petroleum products that were illegally exported for the period from 1 January 2004 to 28 June 2004.